sgreylewis/Predicting_Churn_Case_Study/README.md

 ## References <a name="references"></a>

-I am thankful to my classmates Tyler Atkinson, Daniel Meurer, and Luke Baker, who were my teammates during this case study.
+I am thankful to Tyler Atkinson, Daniel Meurer, and Luke Baker, who were my teammates during this case study.